NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 Requires [Dynamic Active Effects](https://foundryvtt.com/packages/dae/).

-Why removed: We have items beyond the SRD, so it got confusing for "which item effects are automated, which aren't, etc." It was just simpler to remove.
+Why retired: We have items beyond the SRD, so it got confusing for "which item effects are automated, which aren't, etc." It was just simpler to remove.
 Insanely detailed module, though!

 ### [Easy Exports](https://foundryvtt.com/packages/easy-exports/)